-Coming up with fresh, exciting and interesting impromptu speech topics for either your public speaking class or Toastmaster's Club (table topics) can be a chore.
+Coming up with fresh, fun impromptu speech topics for either your public speaking class or Toastmaster's Club (table topics) can be a chore.
 Especially if the task is dropped on you at short notice!

 Try these.
-There are 11 themed lists of topic ideas below.
+There are 11 themed lists of impromptu speech topic ideas below.

 (The titles are real.
 Google 'odd book titles' and all will be revealed!)

-Each speaker was given a title for which they had to provide a synopsis, say who their intended audience was and why they had written the work.
-The results were wonderful impromptu speeches full of fun.
+Each speaker was given a title for which they had to provide a synopsis (an overview of the book's content), say who their intended audience was, and why they had written the work.

 Acronyms are abbreviations formed by taking the first letter of each word in a frequently used phrase.

-If you need more than the ones I've listed, check out this wonderful resource: Everyday Acronyms
+If you need more than the 20 I've listed, check out this wonderful resource: A Directory of Common Acronyms and Abbreviations

 EOD |